shettysach/shettysach.github.io/markdown/03_gemv.md

 ```

 Now, to combine the partial sums, for the first shape and third shape, I just combined the two `Float16`s
-into a single `Float16` after the loop with no precision errors
+into a single `Float16` after the loop with no precision errors.

 - For the first shape,
     ```python